vic0627/karman/assets/doc/en/karman-tree.md

 If a karman tree is not configured with a root node, the following considerations apply:

 - Although APIs can still be sent, the configuration obtained for that API will only reference the karman node at that layer.
 If the url of the node and the url configured for the API cannot form a valid URL, it may result in errors when sending requests.
-- Exclusive features of the root node cannot be used, such as setting scheduling task execution intervals or installing dependencies for the karman tree.
+- Exclusive features of the root node cannot be used, such as setting scheduling task execution intervals for the karman tree.

 > [!NOTE]
 > The scheduler manager's main task is to respond to data cache checks and clearances.
 The task execution interval can be set using the `scheduleInterval` property and can only be configured through the root node.